dbafromthecold/dockerdeepdive/PITCHME.md

 ## Namespaces

-Control what a process can see<br>
+Control what a container can see<br>
 <br>
 Used to control:-<br>
 @ul